Skip to content

 Strain focus: B. breve M-16V® has been shown to decrease levels of bacteria associated with colic and promote the growth of Bifidobacteria21.

-The key thing to take away from this article is that giving your baby probiotics can be a great way to support their gut and immune development.
-This in turn can offer numerous benefits throughout their life.
+Giving your baby probiotics can be a great way to support their gut and immune development that can offer numerous benefits throughout their life.
 If you think probiotics might be right for your little one, consider a well-researched strain specifically for infants.
 Look for ones containing strains specifically researched in young children, such as Bifidobacterium breve M-16V®.
 B. breve M-16V® can be found in Optibac Baby Drops.

 Wishing you and your family the best of health.